ETIMC/Report/typst/sections/Sprint 1.typ

 Both requirement 5 (NFC Reader) and requirement 6 (Display) were defined in correlation to requirement 4 and 11 (Feedback and Engaging, @table:usabilityRequirements).
 Requiring an NFC reader for changing instruments was inspired by retro gaming consoles as well as the NFC wooden blocks from #cite(<sabuncuoglu_tangible_2020>, form: "prose"), hopefully leading to the product feeling more tangible and interactive.
 Adding a display would make it easy to show which instrument's sounds were in use and provide important feedback #cite(<norman_design_2013>, supplement: [ch.
 4]) to the user, which was deemed especially important by #cite(<chen_humming_2019>, form: "prose").

-Arguably the most important requirement was  requirement, 10 (Interactive sensors), as it formed the core interface, allowing users to actively experiment with music through the Controller.
+Arguably the most important requirement was  requirement 10 (Interactive sensors), as it formed the core interface, allowing users to actively experiment with music through the Controller.
 By incorporating an array of sensors, such as buttons and potentiometers, drawing inspiration from commercial music hardware @thomann_roland_2025 @native_instruments_native_2025 @teenage_engineering_teenage_2025, it would be ensured that the user's interactions with Controllers were captured and translated into music.
 This requirement was not only the foundation of the overall user experience, but also solidified the system's ability to deliver real-time musical interaction.

 #figure(
   table(